Leaves of absence

 Child care leave may be used by either parent but not both.
 This leave normally begins six weeks after the birth of the baby (but may begin eight weeks after for C section births) and can last up to four years from the September term following the baby’s birthday.
 A child care leave for an adoptive parent ends at the same time.

 There are other leaves without pay that an appointed pedagogue may be granted, such as for teaching at CUNY or SUNY, service in the Peace Corps, or acceptance of a supervisory or teaching position in a foreign country.
-Please call your UFT borough office to discuss other types of leaves.
+Please contact the UFT Call Center at 212-331-6311 if you need information on other types of leaves.

 Online leave applications